10 Hacks to Turn Your Dog Into The Perfect Travel Buddy

 1 – Get an ESA Letter for Travel

-Lastly, if you’re one of the 61.5 million Americans (one in four) who will suffer from a mental or emotional disability this year, you may qualify for your dog to be an emotional support animal.
+Lastly, if you’re one of the 61.5 million Americans (one in four) who will suffer from a mental or emotional disability this year, you may qualify for your dog to be an emotional support dog.

 To clear up a common misconception about ESAs: the dog doesn’t require any kind of specialized training or certification but rather, the owner just needs a letter from a licensed mental health professional.